 |ECON S-1123||Statistics 100|

-Harvard College students taking ECON S-1010 must enroll in the course’s undergraduate section.
 A student’s grade in a Harvard Summer School Economics course is not included in their Economics concentration GPA.
-For more details on all of these points, consult the Department of Economics summer webpage, or contact the Economics Undergraduate Program Coordinator at 617-495-3247 or email@example.com.
+For more details on all of these points, consult the Department of Economics summer webpage, or contact the Economics Undergraduate Program Coordinator at 617-495-3247 or EconUPC@FAS.Harvard.edu.

 Engineering sciences concentrators must consult their Director of Undergraduate Studies regarding concentration credit for Summer School courses.
+When offered on campus ENSC S-106 counts for credit towards a Harvard College degree but does not count for concentration credit.

-German concentrators must have the permission of the Department of Germanic Languages and Literatures to enroll in GERM S-R.
+If GERM S-R is offered on campus there therefore eligible for Harvard College credit, German concentrators must have the permission of the Department of Germanic Languages and Literatures to enroll in GERM S-R.

 Please consult the Government Department’s undergraduate website for current policies about counting HSS courses for Government concentration or secondary-field credit.